digidotcom/xbee_c_library/README.md

 - `XBeeLRSetAppEUI()`: Configures the Application EUI used for OTAA join.
 - `XBeeLRSetAppKey()`: Sets the AppKey for LoRaWAN OTAA authentication.
 - `XBeeLRSetNwkKey()`: Sets the Network Key used for network traffic encryption.
-- `XBeeLRSendData()`: Sends a LoRaWAN uplink packet using the LR frame interface.
+- `XBeeLRSendPacket()`: Sends a LoRaWAN uplink packet using the LR frame interface.

 Each of these methods provides essential functionality for managing and communicating with XBee devices within a network.
 Ensure that you refer to these methods when developing applications that involve XBee modules.